apigovau/national-api-design-standards/sections/query-parameters.md

 Example:

 ```
-?last_name=Citizen
+?lastName=Citizen
 ```

-will filter out the collection of resources with the attribute `last_name` that matches `Citizen`.
+will filter out the collection of resources with the attribute `lastName` that matches `Citizen`.

 Example: